firepress-org/themes-content/112_readiness/content_copywriting/your-site-is-online.md

 So go for it and **take a moment to surf on your new website**!
 You will find these posts & pages:

-1. You rock! (aka, your site is online)
+1. Your site is online
-2. Let me help you
+2. Focusing on pictures
-3. Contact
+3. Services
-4. About me
+4. Contact
-5. Biography
+5. About me
-6. Good news: Phil is joining the team!
+6. Biography
 7. Testimonials

 **So tell me... how does it feel**?